niotu/SCGUI2/README.md

 # SCGUI2

-A new version of ScriptGUI with a few changes s
+A new version of ScriptGUI with a few changes

+in development...

 <img src="icons/logo/logo.png" alt="logo">